bsmith89/longev-mgen/doc/submission.md

 have reduced the accuracy of the binning procedure, we believe that subsequent refinement steps mitigated the impact of this decision.

-OTUs were classified taxonomically and relative abundance was calculated for matched libraries as described in [@Smith2019].
+Using 16S rRNA gene libraries described in [@Smith2019] and processed as in that reference, OTUs were classified taxonomically and relative abundance was calculated.
 Bins were then recruited to one or more OTUs by calculating a Canonical partial least squares between OTU abundance and bin coverage as implemented in the scikit-learn machine learning library